News media: In the United States

 In 1729, Benjamin Franklin began writing a new form of newspaper that was more satirical and involved in civic affairs than previously seen.
 In 1735, John Peter Zenger was accused of seditious libel by the governor of New York, William Cosby.
-Zenger was found not guilty, largely in part to his attorney Andrew Hamilton.
+Zenger was found not guilty, largely in part due to his attorney Andrew Hamilton.
 Hamilton later wrote a paper in which he argued that newspapers should be free to criticize the government as long as it was true.
 Later, with the ratification of the Bill of Rights in 1791, freedom of the press would be guaranteed by the First Amendment.

 In the 1830s, newspapers started seeking commercial success and turned toward reportage, beginning with the New York Sun in 1833.
 Advancements in technology made it cheaper to print newspapers and "penny papers" emerged.
 These issues sought out more entertaining daily news like murder and adventure, rather than politics.
-Penny papers attempted to reach a larger audience due to the cheap prices.
+Penny papers attempted to reach a larger audience due to the low prices.

 By the end of the century, modern aspects of newspapers such as banner headlines, extensive use of illustrations, "funny pages," and expanded coverage of organized sporting events began to appear.
 Media consolidation emerged with many independent newspapers becoming part of "chains".

 The early 1900s saw Progressive Era journalists using a new style of investigative journalism that revealed the corrupt practices of government officials.
 These exposing articles became featured in many newspapers and magazines.
-Those who wrote them were labeled as "muckrakers."
+Those who wrote them were labeled as "muckrakers".
 They became very influential and were a vital force in the Progressive reform movement.
 However, after 1912, muckraking declined.
 The public began to think the exposés were sensationalized, but they did make a great impact on future policies.

 In the early 1920s, radios became accessible and allowed large audiences to simultaneously listen to breaking news.
 Advertisers jumped on the opportunity to persuade the millions of captive listeners.

-With the introduction of the television came The Communications Act of 1934.
+With the introduction of television came the Communications Act of 1934.
 It was an agreement between commercial television and the people of the United States that established that 1.
 The airways are public property.
 2. Commercial broadcasters are licensed to use the airways.
-3. The main condition for use will be whether the broadcaster served "the public interest, convenience, and necessity."
+3. The main condition for use will be whether the broadcaster served "the public interest, convenience, and necessity".

 Television news continued to expand during the 1970s.
 By 1990, more than half of American homes had cable systems and nationally oriented newspapers expanded their reach.
 With technological advancements in the newsroom, notably the Internet, a new emphasis on computer-assisted reporting and a new blending of media forms emerged, with one reporter preparing the same story in print, online, and on camera for a newspaper's cable station.